How To Find Golf Partners To Play With

 If you don’t have any regular playing partners then probably the best thing to do is join a club.
 Make use of the clubhouse and attend social events.
 These are both great ways to meet potential golfing partners.

 You could also sign up for some competitions or team matches.

 Failing that turn up at a busy time and see if the pro can fix you up with a game.

 If you turn up at a golf club on your own you will often be paired up with other golfers if it’s busy.
 Even during quiet periods, you might want to see if there are any other singles going out as it can be a more enjoyable game as a two-ball.

 Is there a Tinder for Golf Partners?

-It seems that many golf dating sites have been set up down the years only to fail.
+It seems that many golf dating sites have been set up over the years only to fail.
 One of the few that seems to be still going in the US is MeetLocalGolfers.